jsmolka/blog/content/posts/horizons/index.md

 > It's hard to come to grips<br>
 > That you still exist<br>
 > When it feels just like you died<br>
-> Off the radar, out of sight<br>

-The narrator is having a hard time letting go.
-He questions if the good times were real or only in his mind.
-He is mourning his partner as if he was dead.
+The narrator is losing his mind.
+The pain is so great that he is mourning his partner as if he was dead.

 > So come one and all<br>
 > Step right up and I'll<br>